confluentinc/kafka-connect-jdbc/README.md

 To build a development version you'll need a recent version of Kafka as well as a set of upstream Confluent projects, which you'll have to build from their appropriate snapshot branch.
 See the [FAQ](https://github.com/confluentinc/kafka-connect-jdbc/wiki/FAQ) for guidance on this process.

-You can build kafka-connect-jdbc with Maven using the standard lifecycle phases.
+You can build kafka-connect-jdbc with Maven and Java 11 using the standard lifecycle phases.

 # FAQ